GraphtyLove/Typing-Trainer/README.md

 * count the number of misstyping
 * button start and stop
 * each game have a maximum duration (a fix value at the moment)
+* Countdown
+* Counter of the number of word per minute you have

 ## Feature to developp

 * Use an API to generate the word (larousse?)
-* add a countdown
-* add the number of word per minute you have (or charactere per minute)
-* animate all this flat design!
+* Animate all this flat design!

+## Bug to fix:

+* Bad colorisation of letter (one by one) when restarting the game without reloading the page